 The Riedlin family has tended the vineyards in the town of Laufen in the southern part of Baden, Germany, since 1656.
-In 2009 Markus Kuntz-Riedlin had the opportunity to take over the vineyards of his parents and, thus, to continue the centuries-old family tradition, bringing in, as matter of course, his own ambition and expertise of wine making.
+In 2009 Markus Kuntz-Riedlin had the opportunity to take over the vineyards of his parents and, thus, to continue the centuries-old family tradition, bringing in, as matter of course, his own ambition and expertise of winemaking.
 The 2010 vintage saw a Riedlin wine put into bottles for the first time in generations — a Spätburgunder (Pinot noir) matured in French barrique barrels for 15 months.
-Also, since the 2011 vintage a Riedlin Rot and Riedlin Rose is available.
-In addition, the inherited distillery right bound to the Riedlin Estate in Laufen was used to make a premier spirit labelled Riedlin Brilliant from the wine yeast.
+Also, since the 2011 vintage, a Riedlin Rot and Riedlin Rose are available.
+In addition, the inherited distillery right bound to the Riedlin Estate in Laufen was used to make a premier spirit labeled Riedlin Brilliant from the wine yeast.

 The label design on the bottle is from a painting by Adolf Riedlin (1892-1969), the famous painter of the Riedlin dynasty.

 Markus Kuntz-Riedlin is the husband of Sybille Kuntz in the Mosel.